Fekharmensour/Daw_Project-Addective-game-/README.md

  - run this command on terminal on this folder:
           ###  ~\react_project\React_bootsrap> npm install react-scripts --save
 ### you must be first
- -install postgrSql
+ - install postgrSql
- -set code 4545
+ - set code 4545
- -create new bd name "test"
+ - create new bd name "test"
- -run server 'back-end'
+ - run server 'back-end'
  - admin user name 'admin' password 'admin'
 ### you must be install all this packges :
 - add package yarn